-Employers should approach it with an understanding that the modern world is a place of rapidly evolving trends, meaning that millennials and Gen Z will not want to subscribe to many traditional working practises.
+Employers should approach it with an understanding that the modern world is a place of rapidly evolving trends, meaning that millennials and Gen Z will not want to subscribe to many traditional working practices.
 The stereotype of laziness can be true – but only for those who are unmotivated.
 When properly engaged, millennials seek to innovate and improve at every turn.
-If you resist change it will serve only to deter many prospective employees entering or even established in the work force.
+If you resist change it will serve only to deter many prospective employees from entering or even established in the workforce.

 What’s the way forward for HR in our digital age?
 Could the job ever be automated?